kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Theory_Presentation.md

         YEAR(StartDate) AS Year,
         MONTH(StartDate) AS Month,
         COUNT(*) AS ProjectCount,
-        SUM(Budget) AS MonthlyRevenue,
+        SUM(d.Budget) AS MonthlyRevenue,
-        AVG(Budget) AS AvgProjectValue
+        AVG(d.Budget) AS AvgProjectValue
-    FROM Projects
+    FROM Projects p
     WHERE IsActive = 1 AND StartDate >= DATEADD(YEAR, -3, GETDATE())
     GROUP BY YEAR(StartDate), MONTH(StartDate)
 ),